 Store hummingbird sugar water solution in a clean glass jar.
 We store ours in our pantry, but you can store it close to your hummingbird feeder or in an outdoor garden shed.
 Just ensure the mixture is sealed and will not freeze.

 When you purchase hummingbird food at the store some comes with a red dye solution which will attract the hummingbirds because of the bright color.
 But the red dye solution is known to be harmful to the hummingbirds.
+Do not add food coloring to your homemade bird food.
 Instead opt for a colorful hummingbird feeder.
 If you supply a sweet nectar source they will come.

 Honey and corn syrup are common place in some kitchens but please refrain from using them in your hummingbird food as they are not safe for the hummingbird.

 ⭐ Top Three Hummingbird Feeders: